BiresashisDas/Python-Programs/README.md

 # Python Programs
-This is my collection of python programs for Beginner's.
+Here is a few python programs that I have coded.

 # Basic Programs
 1. [Built-in Functions](Programs/function.py)